Prescott Bush: Political life

 Prescott Bush was politically active on social issues.
 He was involved with the American Birth Control League as early as 1942, and served as the treasurer of the first nationwide campaign of Planned Parenthood in 1947.
 He was also an early supporter of the United Negro College Fund, serving as chairman of the Connecticut branch in 1951.

-From 1947–1950, he served as Connecticut Republican finance chairman, and was the Republican candidate for the United States Senate in 1950.
+From 1947 to 1950, he served as Connecticut Republican finance chairman, and was the Republican candidate for the United States Senate in the 1950 special election.
 A columnist in Boston said that Bush "is coming on to be known as President Truman's Harry Hopkins.
 Nobody knows Mr. Bush and he hasn't a Chinaman's chance."
 (Harry Hopkins had been one of Franklin D. Roosevelt's closest advisors.)
-Bush's ties with Planned Parenthood also hurt him in strongly-Catholic Connecticut, and were the basis of a last-minute campaign in churches by Bush's opponents; the family vigorously denied the connection, but Bush lost to Sen. William Burnett Benton by only 1,000 votes.
+Bush's ties with Planned Parenthood also hurt him in strongly-Catholic Connecticut, and were the basis of a last-minute campaign in churches by Bush's opponents; the family vigorously denied the connection, but Bush lost to Sen. William Burnett Benton by only 1,102 votes.

 Prescott Bush sought a rematch with Sen. Benton in 1952, but withdrew as the party turned to William Purtell.
 The death of Senator Brien McMahon later that year, however, created a vacancy and this time the Republicans nominated Bush.
 He defeated the Democratic nominee, Abraham Ribicoff, and was elected to the Senate.
 A staunch supporter of President Dwight D. Eisenhower, he served until January 1963.
 He was re-elected in 1956 with 55% of the vote over Democrat Thomas J. Dodd (later U.S. Senator from Connecticut and father of Christopher J. Dodd), and decided not to run for another term in 1962.
 He was a key ally for the passage of Eisenhower's Interstate Highway System, and during his tenure supported the Polaris submarine project (built by Electric Boat Corporation in Groton, Connecticut), the establishment of the Peace Corps, and voted in favor of the Civil Rights Acts of 1957 and 1960 and the 24th Amendment to the U.S. Constitution.